mechakotik/tails-adventure/README.md

 </div>

-Tails Adventure is Sonic the Hedgehog spin-off game, released for Game Gear and featuring Tails in a solo role.
-Opposed to other Sonic titles with fast-paced gameplay, Tails Adventure is metroidvania game with emphasis on exploration, collecting items and backtracking.
-It's a really unique "hidden gem" of the series, which couldn't get attention it deserves due to low popularity of Game Gear.
+Tails Adventure is a Sonic the Hedgehog spin-off game, released for Game Gear and featuring Tails in a solo role.
+Opposed to other Sonic titles with fast-paced gameplay, Tails Adventure is a metroidvania game with emphasis on exploration, collecting items and backtracking.
+It's a unique "hidden gem" of the series that couldn't get attention it deserves due to low popularity of Game Gear.

-This project tries to bring Tails Adventure experience to modern platforms, pushing away Game Gear limitations and implementing some improvements:
+This project aims to bring Tails Adventure experience to modern platforms, pushing away Game Gear limitations and implementing some improvements:
-- **New features:** item hotswap menu, ring drop system
-- **Balance improvements:** rebalanced gameplay, enemies and bosses
+- **Balance changes:** rebalanced gameplay, enemies and bosses, to make the game more challenging
+- **QoL improvements:** more responsive controls, pause menu, item hotswap
-- **Smoother gameplay:** runs in your native resolution and refresh rate, displays subpixels
+- **Display support:** runs in any resolution and refresh rate, displays subpixels, allows adjusting internal resolution to "zoom out the camera"
-- **Better controls:** customizable keyboard and gamepad mappings, analog input support
+- **Input support:** keyboard, gamepad and touchscreen input, rumble and analog stick support, customizable mappings
-- **Save system:** convenient data select menu in Sonic 3 style
+- **Save system:** automatic saving, convenient data select menu in Sonic 3 style
+- **Mod support:** simple mod system to embed custom assets, easily modifiable formats like TMX and TOML

 Also, it was made from the ground up in C++ without using any game engines to be less bloated, maximize performance and portability.
+Effort is put into making the framework as lightweight as possible, able to run on weak hardware.

+## Implemented

+**Levels (fully):** Poloy Forest, Polly Mt.
+1, Cavern Island, Caron Forest, Green Island, Lake Crystal, Polly Mt.
+2.

+**Levels (partially):** Volcanic Tunnel, Lake Rocky.

+**Items:** Regular Bomb, Remote Bomb, Napalm Bomb, Triple Bomb, Remote Robot, Hammer, Teleport Device, Speed Boots, Radio.

+**Sea Fox items:** Vulcan Gun, Anti-air Missile, Extra Speed.

 ## Default controls